rdmark/Netatalk/README.md

 * If the module isn't automatically loaded, add a line to /etc/modules
     * appletalk

+## Solaris

+Netatalk distributes code for an AppleTalk module for Solaris / Illumos, located under `sys/solaris`.
+It is presently configured for the SPARC architecture only.

 # Connect to AppleShare from a Mac client
 This section provides some pointers to how to connect to the AppleShare server provided by Netatalk.